FriendsOfSymfony/FOSElasticaBundle/README.md

                             lastName: { boost: 3 }
                             aboutMe:

-Our type is now available as a service: `foq_elastica.index.website.user`.
+Our type is now available as a service: `fos_elastica.index.website.user`.
 It is an instance of `Elastica_Type`.

 ### Populate the types

-    php app/console foq:elastica:populate
+    php app/console fos:elastica:populate

 This command deletes and creates the declared indexes and types.
 It applies the configured mappings to the types.